 North Korea fires two 'unidentified projectiles': Seoul

-SEOUL: North Korea fired two "unidentified projectiles" into the sea on Friday (Aug 16), the South's Joint Chiefs of Staff (JCS) said - the latest in a series of such launches by Pyongyang.
+SEOUL: North Korea fired two "unidentified projectiles" into the sea on Friday (Aug 16) the South's Joint Chiefs of Staff said - the latest in a series of such launches by Pyongyang.

 The South Korean military said the projectiles were fired from near the city of Tongchon of Kangwon Province into the East Sea, also known as the Sea of Japan.